 Are you getting ready for a trip to the snow, or a ski trip?
 Or traveling to the snow soon?
-No matter when you plan a snow trip (winter or spring) I think this post will help you decide what to wear on a ski trip, snow outfits and what to pack for a ski trip.
+No matter when you plan a snow trip (winter or spring) I think this post will help you decide what to wear on a ski trip, snow outfits, and what to pack for a ski trip.
 Plus, since I had to help my teen pack, who had a chance to head out for her first 4-day long weekend snow trip with her youth group, I made a ski packing list and am sharing it with you.
-This will be helpful to anyone heading to the snow.
+This will be helpful to anyone heading on a trip to the snow.

 We hope these snow outfit ideas help you stay warm and dry when you are out in the snow.
 Looking for something else?
 See our travel posts.